-Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and

-Level 3 inputs are unobservable inputs for the asset or liability.
+Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and Level 3 inputs are unobservable inputs for the asset or liability.

-Government and corporate bonds and derivative contracts are considered level 2 financial instruments.
+Government and corporate bonds, derivative contracts, guaranteed investment certificates, and structured notes are considered level 2 financial instruments.

-The net unrealized gain on outstanding derivative contracts at March 31, 2024, of \$0.43 million (2023 - \$0.27 million) has been reflected in the statement of remeasurement gains and losses and in the statement of financial position as an offset to loans to members.
+The net unrealized gain on outstanding derivative contracts at March 31, 2025, of \$0.25 million (2024 - \$0.43 million) has been reflected in the statement of remeasurement gains and losses and in the statement of financial position as an offset to loans to members.